rh-mobb/rosa-workshop-content/rosa-content/200-ops/upgrades.md

 ## Introduction

-Red Hat OpenShift Service on AWS (ROSA) provides fully-managed cluster updates.
+Red Hat OpenShift Service on AWS (ROSA) provides fully-managed cluster upgrades.
+The Red Hat SRE Team will monitor and manage all ROSA cluster upgrades.
+Customers get status emails from the SRE team before, during, and after the upgrade.
 These updates can be scheduled from the OpenShift Cluster Manager or from the ROSA CLI.

-All updates are monitored and managed by the Red Hat ROSA SRE team.
+During ROSA upgrade, one node is upgraded at a time.
+This is done to ensure customer's applications are not impacted during the update

 For more information on how ROSA's Upgrade Service works, please see the [Red Hat documentation](https://docs.openshift.com/rosa/upgrading/rosa-upgrading-sts.html){:target="_blank"}.

+## ROSA Upgrade Path

 The [ROSA Upgrade Path](https://access.redhat.com/labs/ocpupgradegraph/update_path_rosa) helps to find a valid upgrade path.
-In this scenario to ugrade the cluster from version 4.11.0 to 4.12.15, it must be upgraded to 4.11.39 version.
+In this scenario to upgrade the cluster from version 4.11.0 to 4.12.15, it must be upgraded to 4.11.39 version first.

 ![rosa_upgrade_path_graph](../assets/images/rosa_upgrade_graph.png){ align=center }